Violin acoustics: Strings

-The open strings of a violin are of the same length from the bridge to the nut of the violin, but vary in pitch because they have different masses per unit length.
+The four open strings of any particular violin have the same length from the bridge to the nut of the instrument, but vary in pitch because each string has a different mass per unit length.
 Both ends of a violin string are essentially stationary when it vibrates, allowing for the creation of standing waves (eigenmodes), caused by the superposition of two sine waves travelling past each other.